terserahdehh/advprog-module6/README.md

 # Commit 5 Reflection Notes

 The ThreadPool is used to manage a fixed number of threads that can run tasks concurrently.
 The ThreadPool struct holds a list of worker threads and a sender channel to pass jobs to these workers.
 Each worker is created with its own thread that continuously waits for a job from a shared receiver.
 When a new connection is received, the main function creates a job (a closure that calls handle_connection) and sends it to the thread pool.
 A worker thread locks the receiver, gets the job, and then executes it, printing a message that it has started the job.
 This design makes the server more efficient and easier to manage when handling many tasks at the same time.

+# Commit Bonus Reflection Notes

+The updated code replaces the old "new" function with a new function named "build" in the ThreadPool implementation.
+The new function name makes it clear that this function sets up and returns a new thread pool.
+It first checks that the size is greater than zero, ensuring that a valid number of threads is requested.
+Then, it creates a channel and wraps the receiver in an Arc and Mutex so it can be safely shared among workers.
+Next, it creates a vector of workers, each with its own thread that waits for and executes incoming jobs.
+Finally, the ThreadPool is returned with its list of workers and the sender, ready to process tasks.